Preparing New Zealand’s successful leaders of tomorrow.

 What Is Air Cadets?

-The Air Training Corps (ATC) is the aviation arm of the NZCF, and is aligned with the Royal New Zealand Air Force (RNZAF).
+The Air Training Corps (ATC) is the aviation arm of the New Zealand Cadet Forces (NZCF), and is aligned with the Royal New Zealand Air Force (RNZAF).
 Formed in September 1941 originally for the purpose of training young pilots ready for active service.
 There are 49 ATC Squadrons located throughout New Zealand with a vision to foster the spirit of adventure and teamwork, and to develop those qualities of mind and body essential for good citizens and leaders.

 A few things we’re great at